 How to get a rebate on your e-bike purchase!

 Some states and the federal government have rebates associated with the purchase of e-bikes.
 These rebates sometimes are tax credits.
-Sometimes the rebates are associated with the local utility companies.
-Make sure to check and double-check any rebates that may apply to your e-bike purchase.
-Sometimes these rebates are restricted only to the lower-priced e-bikes.
+Sometimes, the rebates are associated with the local utility companies.
+Make sure to double-check any rebates that may apply to your e-bike purchase.
+Sometimes, these rebates are restricted only to the lower-priced e-bikes.
 This link gives a high-level overlook of some of the available rebates.
 E-bike purchase incentives

 Everything you need to know about locking your bike